 El Salvador is a super consistent stretch of coast and has waves all year round.
 However, the country experiences its largest and most consistent swells during the wet season, from April through October.

 But head here at any time of year and you’ll get waves, the place rarely goes flat.
-If you want to see the surf forecast for El Salvador, check out Surfline El Salvador or MSW El Salvador
+If you want to see the surf forecast for El Salvador, check out Surfline El Salvador.

 Best Surf Spots In El Salvador